Q: I'm neurodivergent. Can I enter #PitchDis?

 Q: Have the agents and editors participating in #PitchDis been vetted?

 A: Since this is a public event, we're not able to vet agents and editors.
 Please do your research on any requesting agent or editor before submitting any information.
 Legitimate agents and publishers will never charge to review or edit your work.

 Q: I'm an agent/acquiring editor.
 How do I participate?

 A: We don't require registration and we're modeled after #DVpit and #PitMad in that likes = requests.
 For more information, please check out the Agent & Editor Info page.

 Q: I'm not participating in the event, but I want to help.
 What can I do?

 A:First of all, thank you!
 Before the event, you can help spread the word about #PitchDis.
-During the day of the event, you can help show your support by commenting or quote-retweeting your favorite pitches (remember - don't "like" and don't use the hashtag when replying or retweeting).
+During the day of the event, you can help show your support by commenting on your favorite pitches (remember - don't "like" and don't use the hashtag when replying).
 Also, if you see anything on the #PitchDis feed that shouldn't be there (spam, buy ads, etc.) please report it to Twitter.
 Finally, support disabled creators by following them on Twitter and buying their books when they are published!